Trentham Academy: House system

-Each house is led by an achievement manager, who is in charge of organising all house activities.
-They are assisted by two house captains, selected from the year 11 students.
+House captains are appointed towards the end of Year 10.
 The house captains are responsible for organising and preparing the teams for the competitions and often officiate at the events themselves.
 All students and staff are members of a house.
-Students at Trentham Academy are all placed into house tutor groups.
-A student in year 7 will therefore be placed in a tutor group composed of fellow year 7 students and a number of year 8 and 9 students forming a vertical tutor group.
-This enables older students to support and ‘buddy’ year 7 students in all aspects of school life.
+Students at Trentham Academy are all placed into tutor groups by year group.
+A Progress Leader leads each year group.